nishusharma30/myfirstgitrepo/README.md

 # myfirstgitrepo

 #this is my first git repository

+Thanks